rdisipio/eikos/README.md

 The signal model is given by a Gamma distribution with shape parameter kappa and scale parameter theta.
 The two alternative models have a different value of either parameter.
 The systematics are of two types: multiplicative (i.e. x' = a*x ) or additive (i.e. x' = x + a).

-To execute the program (batch mode):
+To execute the program (batch mode) and store the output on a text file:
 ```
-eikos.py config.txt
+eikos.py input_toymc_simple.txt | tee stdout.txt
 ```

 To create diffxs plots